Vintage Watch | Seiko 6105-8000 "Captain Willard"

 • Lug Width: 19 mm

-• Case Condition: Great overall, with some usage marks on the edges highlighting its history as a real tool watch; original finishes preserved and is never polish to retain its story.
+• Case Condition: Great overall, with only very minor usage marks on the case, hsowing the last owner preserve the watch really well; original finishes preserved and is never polish to retain its story.

 • Glass: NOS Seiko Dome Hardlex Crystal, brand new for a refreshing look.

-• Dial Condition: Matte black with wide baton indexes and classic lume; clean and legible.
+• Dial Condition: Matte black with wide baton indexes and classic lume; there are some minor aging around the hour marker of the dial clean and legible.

-• Movement: Fully functioning automatic 6105 caliber; reliable with hacking seconds.
+• Movement: Just serviced by our watchmaker in Japan.
+A fully functioning automatic 6105 caliber; reliable with hacking seconds.

 This site is protected by hCaptcha and the hCaptcha Privacy Policy and Terms of Service apply.